mxaddict/www.codedmaster.com/content/blog/2026-02-09-introducing-ttk-course-for-young-learners.md

 Parents, if your child (or you!) is ready to dive into the world of programming, our "Teach The Kids" Quest App course is the perfect starting point.
-No prior experience is needed – just curiosity and a desire to create!
+No prior experience is needed, just curiosity and a desire to create!

 Visit the new TTK Courses page to begin this exciting journey: